keyvan-m-sadeghi/volume-buttons/README.md

 Hello again fellow DEVs 🤗

 It most likely hasn't skipped your attention that, for many years now, we've been haunted by the pursuit of likes, dislikes and the number of subscribers.
-These artificial constructs have become our overlords, in a way that's unprecedented in human history!
+These artificial constructs sway us in seemingly random directions , in a way that's unprecedented in human history!
 The phenomenon has recently lead to [mass burnout](https://youtu.be/GQAvce3MA44) in the **influencer** community.

 We should put an end to this insanity.
 We know better now than the Web2 era.